 油 [Abura] Oil | △ Darake | ◎ Mamire |

-Abstract Objet | ||
+Abstract Object | ||

 借金 [Shakkin] Dept | 〇 Darake | ◎ Mamire |

-Coluer | ||
+Colour | ||

 黒 [Kuro] Black | × Darake | × Mamire |

-Since “Mamire” is used for small objects, “Hokori-Darake”[Full of dust] has a large amount of dust, and “Hokori-Mamire” has a small amount of dust.
+Since “mamire” is used for small objects, “hokori-darake” [full of dust] has a large amount of dust, and “hokori-mamire” has a small amount of dust.
 Since garbage has a certain amount of mass, “Mamire” is △ and “Darake” is 〇.

 血 [Chi] | だらけ/まみれ | Full of Blood |